alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 Choose a random object.
 Assign a random (constrained) scale, position, rotation, and force.
 Let the object fall.
 When it stops moving, determine if the object is in a drop zone.

-_Returns:_  If the object is in the drop zone, a `Drop` object of trial initialization parameters.
-Otherwise, None.
+_Returns:_  Tuple: A `Drop` object if the object landed in the drop zone, otherwise None; drop zone ID.

 #### run